google/pik/simd/README.md

 *   Omitting `long double` types: these are not commonly available in hardware.

+*   Ensuring signed integer overflow has well-defined semantics (wraparound).

-*   Simple implementation, less than a tenth of the size of the Vc library from which P0214 was derived (98,000 lines in https://github.com/VcDevel/Vc according to the gloc Chrome extension).
+*   Simple header-only implementation and less than a tenth of the size of the Vc library from which P0214 was derived (98,000 lines in https://github.com/VcDevel/Vc according to the gloc Chrome extension).

 *   Avoiding hidden performance costs.
 P0214R5 allows implicit conversions from integer to float, which costs 3-4 cycles on x86.
 We make these conversions